almereyda/awesome-starred/README.md

 - [p2panda/zoo-adventures](https://github.com/p2panda/zoo-adventures) - Play with the other animals in the zoo
 - [pnann/mdbook-nodejs-preprocessor-builder](https://github.com/pnann/mdbook-nodejs-preprocessor-builder) - A framework for building mdBook preprocessors with NodeJS.
 Supports MdBook 0.3.x
 - [FreeMasen/mdbook-presentation-preprocessor](https://github.com/FreeMasen/mdbook-presentation-preprocessor) - A preprocessor for utilizing an MDBook as slides for a presentation.
-- [jontze/action-mdbook](https://github.com/jontze/action-mdbook) - Github action to setup mdbook and optional the linkcheck, mermaid, toc, open-on-gh, admonish or katex plugins
+- [jontze/action-mdbook](https://github.com/jontze/action-mdbook) - A GitHub Action that installs mdBook on a GitHub Runner and supports various plugins like linkcheck, mermaid, toc, open-on-gh, admonish, and katex for enhanced functionality.
 - [folke/devmoji](https://github.com/folke/devmoji) - :robot: :rocket: :sparkles: Emojify your conventional commits with Devmoji
 - [ikatyang/emoji-cheat-sheet](https://github.com/ikatyang/emoji-cheat-sheet) - A markdown version emoji cheat sheet
 - [phiresky/blog](https://github.com/phiresky/blog) - Source code of my personal blog